 At a certain park, there is a mysterious man, who has red eyes and a black suit, that people can go to and request him to kill someone.
 His assassinations can never be blamed on him because he takes no illegal action.
 His strength is in the power of suggestion and the arrangement of events.
 He accepts these requests, all the while privately mocking the foolishness of those whose unwise wishes he grants.

-REMEBER: This manga is only good by its one shot-like chapters.
-The complete, overarching story is really really uninteresting and without all these interesting elements/subplots I would have made the score, and so my regard, much lower.
+REMEMBER: This manga is only good by its one shot-like chapters.
+The complete, overarching story is really really uninteresting and generic and without all these interesting elements/subplots I would have made the score, and so my regard, much lower.

 The story is basically about a guy who goes killing people under other peoples request, although you should not take heed of that.
 Each chapter is fairly unique in its own way, and there is a overall link that ties them together, yet most of them have a similar outcome, so one might get bored of that, and feel that its riddled with deja vu and cliches.
 I, on the other hand, found that these cliches where actually not that bad.
 Although it might have been repetitive to some, every story still retained a sense of provocativeness.
 I must almost commend how it is fairly seinen, unlike most seinen posers.
 The chapters may seem to be not long enough, or it may even be way too long, yet I found it to be structure well into such few pages.
 Very very interesting composition of the manga.
-Very very structured.
-Other than this, I don't have much to say.
+Very very structured individually.
+Other than this, I don't have much to say for now.

 But that also means that the author draws very well.
 That is the phenomenon commonplace among manga nowadays.
 Good graphics, bad story.
 This, maybe because of a good story author, had the manga in a good position both graphics and story wise.
 Fairly interesting, and there is even an old element included, so it seems more grander.
-Art is not that that important, unless the art is disgustingly bad, or it is focused on the art, which this manga is not, and so it is not something to take heed of.
+Art is not that important, unless the art is disgustingly bad, or it is focused on the art, which this manga is not, and so it is not something to take heed of.

 Characters are not that well made, all are boring and forgettable and fit a bit too easily into the plot.
 I do not like how the characters were made, but it is the plot that truly captured me, a point that I should have to reiterate again and again.

-This is insanely good stuff.
+This is insanely good stuff, a very heartwarming read.
 When I feel like it, and have more to talk about I may update this with more of my thoughts but is very very good.
 I especially liked chapter three as it was fairly, how do say, engaging.
 Pretty interesting plot and I am craving for more of the subplots, and individual chapters plots, rather than the overarching story, which is fairly uninteresting.

 And thats why I gave this a nine overall.
 It has everything and has almost zero flaws, almost zero.
 The only problem i have is that the overarching story is boring, and so thats why I did not give this a ten.
 Maybe something might change, maybe there will better integrations.
 The overarching story does not tie very well with the subplots from what I have seen.

-And if you finished my review up until here, I have to say READ IT.
+And if you finished my review up until here, I'd have to say READ IT.
 It should be worth your time.